 Not a blockchain!

-If 25 years ago somebody would have claimed to deliver pizza as email attachment, the implausibility would have probably been lost for most people, as almost nobody was familiar with e-mail at the time.
-Similarly, today Carrefour Italia claims to track food using blockchain.
+If 25 years ago somebody would have claimed to deliver pizza as e-mail attachment, the implausibility would have probably been lost for most people, as almost nobody was familiar with e-mail at the time.
+Similarly, today Carrefour Italia and others claim to track food using blockchain.

 Whoever promotes QR encoded URLs as blockchain must be ridiculed.
-A legitimate QR code can be simply copied on illegitimate products: as such the landing web page is not reliable.
+A legitimate QR code can be simply copied on illegitimate products: as such the landing web page is not reliable at all.

 Moreover, it is true and far-reaching that the (bitcoin) blockchain can guarantee time-stamping, but it cannot guarantee validity, correctness, or accuracy of the content being time-stamped.
-So, despite landing on a legitimate web page, whatever has been notarized on the blockchain and is displayed on the web page can be false.
+So, despite landing on a legitimate web page, whatever has been time-stamped on the blockchain and is displayed on that web page can be simply false.
 You can order pizza via e-mail, but it cannot be delivered by e-mail.

-Finally, if https is not used, if the notarizations are not signed, if a non-bitcoin blockchain is used, all these details do compromise the reliability further.
+Finally, if https is not used, if the time-stamping is not digitally signed, if a non-bitcoin blockchain is used, all these details do compromise the reliability further.

-What is infuriating about these initiatives is the attempt to promote trust in non-sound technological choices: noted security expert Bruce Schneier called supply-chain security “an insurmountably hard problem.”, it is a daunting task for electronics (see Bruce Schneier on The Washington Post), and chickens too.
+What is infuriating about these initiatives is the attempt to promote trust in non-sound technological choices; according to the noted security expert Bruce Schneier “supply-chain security is an incredibly complex problem” (see The Washington Post): what is an “insurmountable problem right now” for electronics, it is a daunting task for chickens too.